MinaKindo/Lab-I-worked-in-a-team/README.md

 Example answer: We will spend most of our in-class time discussing work assignment and keeping track of the progress.

+Answer: We will spend time in class organizing our progress and making sure each individual is up to date on their assigned work.

 **How often will you meet outside of class?**

 Answer: Once per week at the group's discretion, generally in the evening.
 Communication will be continuous outside of class via Google Hangouts.

 **How will work be divided among team members?**

+Answer: Work will be assigned based on each individual's strength, after the work is divided.

 **What will you do if one or more team members are not doing their share of the work?**